dustin10/VichUploaderBundle/Resources/doc/usage.md

 of configuration parameters and annotations.
 In order to have your upload working you have to:

-* Choose which storage service you want to use (vich_uploader.storage.file_system or vich_uploader.storage.gaufrette)
+* Choose which storage service you want to use (basic filesystem, Gaufrette or Flysystem)
 * Define a basic configuration set
 * Annotate your Entities
 * Optionally implement namer services (see Namer later)